AbAeterno8445/astoniav2-abmods/Server/README.md

 - **Multi-colored text format:** You may have lines with multiple colors using the format '/|\<font code>|'. eg. `"/|0|This is red. /|2|This is green. /|1960|This is purple."`.
 Gods can send messages formatted this way directly from the client.
 Check font macros in **macros.h** for all available fonts.

+- **CGI map editor:** found as mapper.cgi, you can use it to edit rectangular areas of the map directly from the web.
+Changes are reflected live if the server is up, or get queued if it's offline.
+Make sure to include any new graphics you use into the cgi/assets folder, and set it as static in your webserver.

 ## New macros/settings
 - **gendefs.h:**
     - **TURNING_ENABLED:** 0 or 1, enables/disables character turning animations.